Once Bitten, Twice Shy

 Rose genuinely smiled at him for the first time.
 "Thank you so much, Lor—"

-Lorcan's blood boiled.
+Lorcan's blood boiled as soon as he heard the voice.
 Did he have to show up right now?
-He grimaced as Scorpius entered the hallway and shot his best mate a concerned look.
+Lorcan grimaced as Scorpius entered the corridor and shot his best mate a concerned look.
 Suddenly, Lorcan felt very out-of-place.

 "You were late joining Al and me in the library, so I came to look for you.
 You coming?
 Break's only an hour," Scorpius said.